-But the challenge is that many businesses were left with an unverified Google+ Local Pages, which means they are missing out on improved search results, expanded visuals in search results, and better customer engagement.
+But the challenge is that many businesses were left with an unverified Google+ Local Page, which means they are missing out on improved search results, expanded listing functionality, and better customer engagement.

-To put it simply: An unverified Google+ Local Page is the same thing as a plain old (and retired) Google Places listing.
-You have to verify your migrated Google+ Local Page to unlock the benefits.
+To put it simply: You have to verify your migrated Google+ Local Page to unlock the benefits.

-Here’s how to verify your Google+ Local Page and start taking advantage of Google+ social features such as: posts, about, photos, videos, reviews … and of course, improved local search visibility.
+Here’s how to verify your Google+ Local Page and start taking advantage of Google+ social features such as: posts, photos, videos, reviews … and of course, improved local search visibility.

 How to Verify Your Listing on Google+

 In order to claim, verify, and manage your new Google+ Local Page, you’ll need to set up a personal Google+ profile first (if you don’t already have one).